aws-samples/multi-region-python-package-publishing-pipeline/README.md

 ## Clean Up

-- Destory cloud resources by running `cdk destroy --all` from with working directory as `./multi-region-python-package-publishing-pipeline/`
+- Destroy cloud resources by running `cdk destroy --all` from with working directory as `./multi-region-python-package-publishing-pipeline/`
 - Reconfigure pip to look at the standard pypi repository `pip3 config set global.index-url https://pypi.org/simple`

 ## Security